Hello! Who are you and what are you working on?

 We’re really excited about the new Aveline line because it branches us off to a much larger demographic.
 The fact that it doesn’t have any history allows us to start from scratch and interact with it on a daily basis.
 We can manage it in real-time and be more nimble.

 Through starting the business, have you learned anything particularly helpful or advantageous?

 The first thing you have to learn is that nobody will care more than you.
 Here is a comic I saved twenty years ago when I was alone, working out of my apartment.
 It kept me going on more than one occasion.

 You have to be completely committed to the venture.
 There will be so many setbacks and distractions along the way that will turn back most people.
 You really do have to persevere.

-Second thing is you can’t be afraid of failure.
-During the course of running your business you’ll inevitably make mistakes.
+The second thing is you can’t be afraid of failure.
+During the course of running your business, you’ll inevitably make mistakes.
 You just have to hope they’re not big mistakes and that you learn from them.
 It’s not how many times you fall down it’s how many times you get back up.
 You have to persevere.

 I also have a favorite parable that I keep on my desktop.
 It’s written by Paulo Coelho.

 by Paulo Coelho